DontNeg/DontNeg/README.md

 # <div align="center">📙 Personal Description and General Information

 I am extremely passionate about computer science, math, and game development.
 I started learning how to write code in 2021, and so far I have completed six personal projects and over 20 school-related projects.
-Here on GitHub, you'll find my personal projects, all of which are free to use.
+Here on GitHub, you'll find my personal projects.
 If you come across any sort of non-intended "feature", please open an issue inside the offending repository as it helps me improve my programming ability and your overall experience with my software.
 </div>